 Internal Medicine Residency – Norton

-About the residency program
+About our residency

-In 1997, our leaders shared a vision to train medical students and residents to become local physicians, and so, by August 1999, we were named a core site for Pikeville College School of Osteopathic Medicine (PCSOM), and the first group of third-year medical students arrived.
-In 2001, the vision became an even greater reality with the opening of a dedicated internal medicine residency program at Norton Community.
+In 1997, our leaders shared a vision to train medical students and residents to become local physicians, and so, by August 1999, we were named a core site for University of Pikeville: Kentucky College of Medicine (formerly Pikeville College School of Osteopathic Medicine (PCSOM)), and the first group of third-year medical students arrived.
+In 2001, the vision became an even greater reality with the opening of a dedicated internal medicine residency program at Norton Community Hospital.
+The Internal Medicine program received accreditation from the ACGME July 1, 2016.

 Curriculum